-Future Impacts of Accounting Pronouncements-The City has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 87, Leases, effective for the year ending December 31, 2022, No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; No. 96, Subscription-Based Information Technology

-Arrangements, effective for the year ending December 31, 2023, and No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62; and No. 101, Compensated Absences, effective for the year ended December 31, 2024.
-The City is, therefore, unable to disclose the impact that adopting GASB Statements No. 87, 94, and 96 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The City has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; No. 96, Subscription-Based Information Technology Arrangements, and a portion of No. 99, Omnibus 2022, effective for the fiscal year ending December 31, 2023; the remainder of No. 99, Omnibus 2022; No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62; and No. 101, Compensated Absences, effective for the year ending December 31, 2025.
+The City is, therefore, unable to disclose the impact that adopting GASB Statements No. 94, 96, 99, 100, 101, and 102 will have on its financial position and results of operations when such statements are adopted.